fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 12

 ### Immigration
 - Wallach, 57-87 (Expansion and Immigration).
-Skim through for basic info and background.
+Read this for basic historical background and culinary changes underway.
 - Gabbacia, 36-63 (Immigration, Isolation, Industry).
-Pay more attention to this one.
+Don't worry about the details in the stories, but think about what Gabaccia is trying to say in the chapter as a whole.

 ### Genealogy